Clapton in Gordano: History

 The name Gordano comes from Old English and is descriptive of the triangular shape of the whole valley from Clevedon to Portishead, being the ablative singular of the Latinised form of Gorden meaning muddy valley.

 Roman coin hoards have been discovered in Clapton.
 The first discovery was in 1891 when 35 'third bras' coins were found at the top of Tickenham Hill.
 The second hoard of about 3500 bronze coins was discovered between 1922 and 1924 in a field between the church and the rectory.
 Some of the coins are in the Museum of Somerset while the majority were sold to the Nicholson Museum in Australia in 1949.

 The parish of Clapton was part of the Portbury Hundred.

 Coal was mined in the area in the 17th and 18th centuries.

 Half a mile west of the village is a manor house (now a farm).
-Another notable historic building in the village is The Black Horse pub, a 17th-century inn and former magistrate's gaol.
+Another notable historic building in the village is The Black Horse pub, a 17th-century inn and former magistrate's jail.

 Sperrings Farm with its 500-year-old listed farmhouse is situated on the outskirts of the village.